bigdata-i523/hid233/paper1/README.rst

-Title: Big Data Applications in Media and Entertainment Industry
+Title: Big Data Applications in the Media and Entertainment Industry

 Author: Wang, Jiaan